alexgaribay/octoflat/readme.md

 ---------

 ### Configuring Navigation ###
-Add a navigation section to your _config.yml file with the following format:
+Add a navigation section to your _config.yml.
+Doing this allows the navbar to highlight the active page.
+Use the following format:

 ````
 navigation: